 It is an essential part of a nations landscape to encourage, discuss and focus on Intrapreneurship to ensure that a nation’s economy grows.

 Internal Entrepreneurship – intrapreneurship – is crucial to companies who wish to keep their competitive edge.
 It is becoming increasingly important, in such fast-paced times, to encourage and grow those from the inside of a company, where their talent and knowledge lies.

-To help achieve businesses’ ambitions for empowering those with an entrepreneurial spirit, The Herald are holding their first Intrapreneurial Conference to engage, inspire and showcase organisations, companies, workplaces and individuals who are leading the way on their Intrapreneurial journeys.
+To help achieve businesses’ ambitions for empowering those with an entrepreneurial spirit, The Herald held their first Intrapreneurial Conference to engage, inspire and showcase organisations, companies, workplaces and individuals who are leading the way on their Intrapreneurial journeys.

-The Intrapreneurial Conference takes place on August 28 at 200 St Vincent Street, Glasgow.
+The Intrapreneurial Conference took place on August 28 at 200 St Vincent Street, Glasgow.

-For further information please contact Kirsty Loughlin on 0141 302 6016 or email email@example.com
+For further information on this event please contact Kirsty Loughlin on 0141 302 6016 or email firstname.lastname@example.org

 Stirling Council serves 93,750 residents and a thriving business community in an area stretching from the scenic Campsie Fells to Stirling’s vibrant city centre and the imposing Trossachs Mountains.
 Located within Loch Lomond and the Trossachs National Park, the area features breath-taking scenery and some of Scotland’s top visitor attractions including the Castle and Wallace Monument which are testimony to Stirling fascinating past.
 Our vision is to deliver more agile and responsive services and work with our employees, partners and communities for the benefit of all.
 The Council is committed to building on Stirling’s strong reputation as a business and investment location by positioning the area as an economic and cultural powerhouse.

 Harness the power of intrapreneurship and drive business success with smartcrowds engagement and innovation management platform.